 To be the first to know about our latest videos subscribe to our YouTube channel 🙌

 Suggest an improvement

-Lower limb neurological examination frequently appears in OSCEs.
-You’ll be expected to pick up the relevant clinical signs using your examination skills.
-This guide provides a clear step by step approach to performing a neurological examination of the lower limb, with an included video demonstration.
-Check out the lower limb neurological examination mark scheme here.
+Lower limb neurological examination frequently appears in OSCEs and you’ll be expected to identify the relevant clinical signs using your examination skills.
+This lower limb neurological examination OSCE guide provides a clear step-by-step approach to examining the neurology of the lower limbs, with an included video demonstration.

-The main point of a neurological examination is to localise where in the nervous system the problem is.
-This can seem daunting, but with practice it is relatively straightforward.
+The main purpose of a neurological examination is to localise where in the nervous system the problem is.
+This can seem daunting, but with practice, it is relatively straightforward.
 The most basic localisation question you have to think about during the upper and lower limb examination is:

 |UMN signs||LMN signs|

 |Inspection||No fasciculation or significant wasting (there may however be some disuse atrophy or contractures)||Wasting and fasciculation of muscles|

 |Tone||Increased (spasticity or rigidity) +/- ankle clonus||Decreased (hypotonia) or normal|